Ubxyy/plant-disease-classification/README.md

 ---

 ## Dataset
-The dataset used is the **PlantVillage dataset**, a freely available collection of over 50,000 labelled images of healthy and diseased plant leaves.
+This project uses the **PlantVillage dataset**, a freely available dataset of labelled images of healthy and diseased plant leaves.

-It can be accessed on Kaggle: [PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease).
+The dataset source and usage details are provided in the included HTML report.